 The University of Illinois is a large campus with a tremendous number of resources available to students.
 Check out the links below to familiarize yourself:

-- Campus and Community Resources
+- Campus and Community Resources (bottom right hand side)

 - Specifically for International Students

-- ISSS new student on-line check-in
+- ISSS new student information (including ISSS Orientation)

 The University of Illinois houses one of the largest library systems in the world.